Tom Morello jokes Rage Against The Machine are "karmically entirely responsible" for Trump presidency

 “And they may not always be at the top of the charts, but my take is that the one responsibility that you have in order to be truly authentically human is to bring your convictions into your vocation.
 And that applies whether you’re in a rock and roll band or whether you’re a journalist, whether you’re a high school teacher or whether you’re in the carpenter’s union.
 Don’t leave behind who you are in what you do.”

 Rage Against The Machine announced reunion tour dates last year, including shows at Coachella and Reading & Leeds.
-Due to the coronavirus pandemic, all dates on the tour have now been rescheduled for 2021.
+Due to the coronavirus pandemic, all dates on the tour have now been rescheduled for 2021 – although they won’t be returning to headline Reading & Leeds next year.